-Practicum in Community Nursing 5 credits Study of the dynamics of individuals, families and the larger social system.
+Practicum in Community Nursing 8 credits Study of the dynamics of individuals, families and the larger social system.
 Includes directed experience, with an emphasis on the helping process, with people experiencing problems in living.
-A variety of community health agencies and related service systems are utilized. (fall, winter, spring)
+A variety of community health agencies and related service systems are utilized.
+N 428 Leadership and Management in Nursing

-N 440 Interdisciplinary Seminar 1-3 credits

-Interdisciplinary approach to enduring ideas and

-expressions of man, including communication,

-love and trust, presented by faculty from fine

-arts, theology, philosophy and sociology.
+- The study of theories and functions of management and of leadership roles in providing nursing care for groups of patients in a variety of settings. - N 440 Interdisciplinary Seminar 1-3 credits Interdisciplinary approach to enduring ideas and expressions of man, including communication, love and trust, presented by faculty from fine arts, theology, philosophy and sociology. - N 490 Independent Study 2-5 credits Prerequisite: Senior status and permission required. - N 499 Independent Study 2-5 credits